Tuesday, July 26

 Installation is the final step.
 Following a set of blueprints, the plants are set in the ground.
 Special features, such as boulders or statues, are also put in.
 Mulch is commonly used as a finishing touch.

 There is no doubt that landscaping increases the value of a home.
 A Nursery Growers and Landscape Association study revealed some interesting statistics.
 They found that the resale value of a landscape home could increase by as much as fourteen percent.
 These homes also sold approximately six weeks faster than their non-landscaped counterparts did.

 It makes a difference where the money is spent.
 Landscaped patios offered the biggest return, adding twelve percent to the value of a home.
 The first impression of something is often the longest lasting, so it makes sense to focus on the front of the house first.
-Curbside landscaping adds an additional four percent to the value of a home, helping a property to reach its maximum potential.
+Curbside landscaping adds four percent to the value of a home, helping a property to reach its maximum potential.